 ER Passport is a secure online referral system that offers you a quick and convenient way to easily refer your patients to the ED without having to pick up the phone.
-Simply fill out an online form will the relevant referral information and submit.
+Simply fill out an online form with the relevant referral information and submit.
 The receiving ED will be informed of your patient’s referral immediately.

 1. Bookmark the ER Passport URL